 Ahsoka shook her head.
 "I'm all right!"
 She exclaimed in a strained voice, jerking away from him.

 He wasn't going to have any of that.
 His hand clamped down more sharply this time.
 "Ahsoka, you have to calm down!
 I know this is difficult, and that is putting it extremely lightly, but you have to trust me!"
 The ferocity of his voice made her look up, fixing him with a nervous look for a moment before remembering herself.
 The animalistic fear slowly went away again, and her gaze was somewhat neutral, but only somewhat.
 Rex released his grip on her, but didn't move away from her.

 "It would've been wrong to let you die.
-You were innocent."
-He replied shortly.
+You were innocent," he replied shortly.

 "This is wishful thinking, but is it possible for other Jedi to be saved like I was?"
 Her question was cautious, as it would be at the price of his brothers' lives.

 Rex held his tongue for a moment.
 To be honest, he wasn't sure, and it didn't seem like a good response.
-This was the very last shred of hope she had before having to face the dreadful reality of tomorrow.
+This was the very last shred of hope she had to cling to before facing the dreadful reality of tomorrow.
 Hell, in a way, it was his, as well.
 He had already turned against the ranks of the clones, and that left the Jedi to him.
 How pathetic.
 "I don't know," he replied sincerely.
 Ahsoka took the blow with a blink and a sigh before hanging her head.

 "For what it's worth," Rex comforted, "I believe in the Jedi.
 The order has weathered both time and war, and I don't think it can be so easily dissolved."
 She looked up at him, a small smile on her face.
 There was but a faint glimmer of hope, but it was still there.

 Neither was the first to move.
 Rex's fingers, encased in armor, locked with the flesh of Ahsoka's.
 He wanted to feel it, but he knew that wouldn't happen.
 She couldn't have a relationship with him, yet here they were.
 Rex had never considered himself a totally solo entity until this day.
 His identity had been his brothers.
 Now that that was gone, he wished he didn't have that freedom.
 On his own, he was a murderer.
 At the same time, however, if he had chosen to kill Ahsoka, he would still have had her memory to haunt him.
 The overwhelming number of questions pressed down on Rex, all but extinguishing the weak light of the light saber.
 As he stared at his helmet, he doubted they would all be answered, and wondered if he would actually live to see the end of all of this, if there was one.
 Whenever he glanced at Ahsoka, however, the gloom still remained, but it was slightly less so.
 They each had nothing, and they were united in their poverty.

 Beyond the green hue, the cavern yawned onward into endless darkness.
 Rex raised his ears to the echoes that it made, and he swore he could almost hear the steps of endless scores of his brothers mechanically marching into its vastness.